KillerzScrubbie/fragile/README.md

 - Added particle effects for when the player die
 - Added Pause button and return to main menu while in game.
 - Added a cutscene
+- Added level 3
+- Added flood to encourage players to move quickly
+- Finished a demo build

 Log #5 - 16/4/2021
 - Created level 2 with an increase in difficulty to improve the player skills to use dash ability